Managing Checks FAQs

 You can continue to configure Checks via the Windows Agent and any Agent side changes take precedence over Dashboard modifications.
 Where changes are performed on both the Dashboard and Agent simultaneously, the updated Agent configuration is used.

-Any Dashboard changes made to the 24x7 or Daily Safety Checks are downloaded to the Agent and applied the next time the Agent reports in, Checks run etc.
+Any changes you make to the 24x7 or Daily Safety Checks using the N-sight RMM Dashboard are downloaded to the Agent and applied the next time the Agent reports in, Checks run etc.

-However, where the network’s firewall or Virtual Private Network (VPN) incorporates Deep Packet Inspection (DPI), an intelligent firewalling feature designed to examine all network traffic (including SSL) that passes through the firewall.
+However, if the network’s firewall or Virtual Private Network (VPN) incorporates Deep Packet Inspection (DPI), an intelligent firewalling feature designed to examine all network traffic (including SSL) that passes through the firewall.

 DPI examines all elements of these data packets and depending on the aggressiveness of this inspection, it may potentially interfere with the operation and performance of our Agent and associated modules by blocking of delaying communication with our systems.

-To avoid DPI interfering with our systems, we would suggest adding a rule to exclude or disable DPI for our traffic (where DPI is enabled on the firewall).
+To avoid DPI interfering with our systems, we recommend you add a rule to exclude or disable DPI for our traffic (if DPI is enabled on the firewall).